 There are no suggestions for follow-up research that are too vague.

-When you choose our Clarity Check, your editor will help you write a clear and logical story.
+When you select the Clarity Check, your editor will help you tell a clear and logical story.
 This feedback will focus on the presentation of concepts and the logic behind your argumentation.

 - Make sure your text tells a clear and logical story

-Your editor will help you present your ideas clearly by placing in-text comments and using our two Clarity Check checklists.
+Your editor will provide this feedback using in-text comments and the Clarity Check checklists.

 The text has a logical beginning, middle and end.